ampl/mp/doc/rst/solution-check.rst

     Total = 0

 we see that AMPL does it "idealistically"
-(it does not know about solver tolerances.)
+(it does not know about solver tolerances, or whether the user provided variable values manually.)

 To see which expressions cause the violation, use driver option ``chk:mode``: